Iraneus/betamedneed/how.md

 **Payment Methods**

-You can pay now (cash or mobile transfer) or pay later.
+You can pay now (cash or transfer) or pay later.

 If covered, you can equally pay through your medical insurance.